aiidateam/aiida-tutorials/docs/source/sections/install.rst

 .. important::

-   Please download **today** any file you may want to keep.
-Tomorrow, the virtual machines will be deleted and, the user files will be lost.
+   Please download **until Friday** any file you may want to keep.
+Then, the virtual machines will be deleted and, the user files will be lost.